nareerat2530/StringSearcher/README.md

-# an appication that interpret a text string as numbers
+# an application that interpret a text string as numbers